arpi5191/Bloom-Filter-Identify-Badspeak-Oldspeak-Words-in-Text-Streams/README.md

 - "make" compiles the program

 To run the program:
-- "./banhammer -t size -f size [text file]" will print a  message followed by the prohibited words the user wrote
+- "./banhammer -t size -f size < [input_text file]" will print a  message followed by the prohibited words the user wrote
-- "./banhammer -t size -f size -s [text file]" will print statistics of the binary tree
+- "./banhammer -t size -f size -s < [input_text file]" will print statistics of the binary tree

 Command line options:
 - "-h" will print a helper message